The Cost of Travel in Mexico: A 2023 Budget Breakdown

 The cost of your activities are going to vary based on which part of the country you’re going to be visiting.
 In the Yucatan, much of your pesos will be spent on ruin-hopping and jungle-trekking; on the Pacific Coast, you’ll all about whale-watching and surfing.

-• Entrance to Mexico City’s National Museum of Anthropology: M$70 ($4)
+• Entrance to Mexico City’s National Museum of Anthropology: M$95 ($6)

-As you can see, the attractions are all pretty reasonably priced.
+As you can see, most attractions are pretty reasonably priced.

 Let’s now take a look at the typical activities you can do in Mexico, as well as their costs.
 Whenever I visit a country, I always make sure to check out the tours that are available on Get Your Guide.
 I book 99% of the tours I take through there.